Laufire/kiss/examples/todoMVC/readme.md

 # Kiss.js TodoMVC Example
 Thanks to: [Addy Osmani](https://github.com/addyosmani) for the UI.

+## History

+* 131228_1030: state-handling has been rewritten to adopt new changes to kiss.

 ## Issues

-* Filters are applied after the content is rendered, this causes a glitch that shows the filered-out items.
+* **Fixed:** Filters are applied after the content is rendered, this causes a glitch that shows the filered-out items.

 ## Learned